Seattle Insight Meditation

 Check out our growing list of opportunities to engage with other sangha members to benefit others.

-If you wish to suggest other projects or groups, please contact our Engaged Buddhism lead or fill out this form.
-We would love to hear from you either way and discuss how SIMS can support these efforts
+If you wish to suggest other projects or groups, please fill out the form below.
+We would love to hear from you either way and discuss how Seattle Insight can support these efforts

 Since its inception in 1990, Noel House Programs has offered safe, comfortable shelter to a diverse community of homeless women.
 Over the years, their efforts on behalf of homeless women have grown to include a variety of services, including a Women’s Referral Center, 5 volunteer-run shelters & 2 staffed shelters.
 Noel House Programs refers anywhere from 150-250 women nightly to these shelters, offers nightly meal service, and case management at the main Noel House shelter in downtown Seattle.